red-hat-storage/ocs-operator/README.md

 EOF
 ```

-## Initial Data
+## Initial Configuration

 When the operator starts, it will create a single OCSInitialization resource.
 That
-will cause various initial data to be created, including default
+will cause various initial configuration to be created, including default
 StorageClasses.

 The OCSInitialization resource is a singleton.
 If the operator sees one that it
 did not create, it will write an error message to its status explaining that it
 is being ignored.

-### Modifying Initial Data
+### Modifying Initial Configuration

 You may modify or delete any of the operator's initial data.
 To reset and
 restore that data to its initial state, delete the OCSInitialization resource.
 It